0xbitcoin/0xbitcoin-miner/README.md

     a.
 This loop will see if the results are smaller than the 'target'

     b.
-If so, the result will be pushed into an array of solutions
+If so, the result will be pushed into an array of solutions resising in the c++ addon

-  5. The javascript process will poll for the solutions and suck them out
+  5. The javascript process will poll for the solutions to acquire them and then send them off to the network as normal

-  Tada we have a GPU accelerated miner !!